andsens/docopt.sh/README.rst

 ``docopt.sh`` is a bash argument parser generator.
 Given a script it finds the ``docopt`` help text, parses it, generates a matching parser in bash, and then inserts it back into the original script.
+The resulting script is completely dependencyless (save for bash itself) and can be shipped without any additional files.

+The parser is compatible with bash 3.2 and upwards.

 Installation
 ------------